Skip to content

 2. Erase content (in a later release) — cryptographic erasure: destroy the per-site key used to encrypt records, leaving the ciphertext undecryptable.
 Rendered disabled today with the explicit “available in a later release” label.

-The hard-delete path is intentionally not offered: audit-chain foreign keys are ON DELETE RESTRICT, and the chain’s integrity is a product property, not a UI convenience.
+The hard-delete path is intentionally not offered: the audit chain’s integrity is a product property, not a UI convenience.

 Does Sill require a DNS or CNAME record to verify a site?
 No. Proof of ownership runs through the install snippet (HTTP challenge or .well-known fallback) or through Shopify OAuth domain-match.
 There is no DNS change to make.
 See Domain verification.